OFFER Stella Australis Cruise / Punta Arenas - Ushauia OFFER

 5 Days / 4 Nights - per person in double room - Code AUS006

-Valid up to the aforementioned date or until running out spaces, for cabin A or superior.
+Valid up to the aforementioned date or until running out spaces.
 Not to be applied for port taxes.
 No refundable.
 Subject to availability and confirmation when booking.

 Navigation through the legendary Strait of Magellan and Beagle Channel.
 Navigation through the glaciers, channels and fjords of the Darwin Mountain Range.
 The areas declared by the United Nations as the most virgin ones in the world.
 Flora and Fauna of great beauty: native forests, sea lions, seals, cormorans, exotic flowers, dolphins, etc. One of the largest penguin colonies in the southern hemisphere.
 Cape Horn, the point where the Pacific and the Atlantic oceans merge.
 That United Nations declared as the most virgin one in the world.